brettbeeson/studyfresh/README.md

 ## Comparing CO2 sensors

 The following cheap (<$100) sensors were tested: CCS811, MH-Z19B.
-They were tested against assumed-good industrial Extech CO2 and temperature units.
+They were tested against two assumed-good industrial Extech CO2 and temperature units.
 The results in charts are below, with details following them.
+The charts cover 4 days in a small room with intermittent occupation and ventilation.

 ![CO2](https://github.com/brettbeeson/studyfresh/blob/main/CO2.png)
 ![Temperature](https://github.com/brettbeeson/studyfresh/blob/main/temperature.png)